Moving from San Francisco to Marin: What to Actually Expect

 You'll give some things up.
 Here's what you get instead.

-There is a version of this story that gets told a lot.
-You cross the bridge, find a house with a yard, and your whole life changes.
+Everyone thinks when you cross the bridge, you find a house with a yard, you get a dog and your whole life changes.
 The weather is different.
 You start hiking on weekdays.
 You now drink Equator Coffees.

-That version is not wrong.
-But it leaves out the parts that actually help you decide if the Marin life is for you.
+That’s not wrong, but it leaves out the parts that actually help you decide if the Marin life is for you.

 The commute is real, and it is also manageable